thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/04/17finished-day-two.md

 Then we went to ride spin coaster, UFO ride, and the VR goggle ride where we put lights on the car beforehand.

 Then we rode teacups (as spinny as possible), then Bandit again.
+I felt totally bumped around on Bandit the second time compared to the first.
+Two main differences I noted: we were in the second seat of the car, not the front seat, and we had just gotten sickly dizzy on teacups.

 (( It's 23:56pm as I write this mostly using voice transcription with my phone while I'm sitting in the bathtub at the hotel.
 Good thing the phone is waterproof because I nearly fell asleep and lowered the phone into the bath water. ))